paulvtan/encoded-club-bootcamp-2022/README.md

 # High-level Project Structure
 ## `contract`
-Contains solidity `.sol` contract, compiled into bytecode and deployed to goerli test net using `Deployment.ts script`
+Contains solidity `.sol` contract, compiled into bytecode and deployed to goerli test net using `Deployment.ts` script.

 ## `script`
 Contains scripts to automate contract deployment to blockchain, interact with the deployed contract.
 Written in TypeScript.